Renesauve/go-directus-login/README.md

 ## Disclaimer

 This project is intended solely for my learning and is not meant as a production-ready solution.
-It showcases specific techniques and approaches in GoLang programming and Directus integration without focusing on comprehensive error handling or scalability concerns.
+It showcases specific techniques and approaches in Go programming and Directus integration without focusing on comprehensive error handling or scalability concerns.

 ## Acknowledgements